1481 Rhodes earthquake: Earthquake

 There was a major foreshock on 15 March of that year.
-Following the mainshock on 3 May, earthquakes (presumably aftershocks) continued until January 1482, with large aftershocks on 5 May, 12 May, 3 October and 18 December.
-The estimated magnitude for the mainshock is 7.1 on the surface wave magnitude scale.
+Following the mainshock on 3 May, earthquakes (presumably aftershocks) continued until January 1482, with large aftershocks on 5 May 12 May, 3 October and 18 December.
+The estimated magnitude for the mainshock is 7.1 on the surface-wave magnitude scale.
+The maximum seismic intensity was estimated at IX–X, while intensity VII was observed in Cairo.